House of Bernadotte: Bernadotte

-Bernadotte, born in the town of Pau, in the province of Béarn, France, had risen to the rank of general during the French Revolution.
-In 1798, he married Désirée Clary, whose sister was married to Joseph, Napoleon's elder brother.
-In 1804, Napoleon promoted Bernadotte to a Marshal of France.
+Bernadotte, born in the town of Pau, in the province of Béarn, France, had joined the French army as a simple soldier, becoming a sergeant, then later rose to the rank of general after the French Revolution.
+In 1798, he married Désirée Clary, whose sister was married to Joseph Bonaparte, Napoleon's elder brother.
+In 1804, Napoleon promoted Bernadotte to be a Marshal of France.
 Napoleon also granted him the title "Prince of Pontecorvo".

 As the Crown Prince of Sweden, he assumed the name Charles John (Karl Johan) and acted as regent for the remainder of Charles XIII's reign.
-In 1813, he broke with Napoleon and led Sweden into the anti-Napoleon alliance.
+In 1813, he broke with Napoleon and led Sweden into the Sixth Coalition, an anti-Napoleon alliance.
 When Norway was awarded to Sweden by the Treaty of Kiel, Norway resisted and declared independence, triggering a brief war between Sweden and Norway.
 The war ended when Bernadotte persuaded Norway to enter into a personal union with Sweden.
 Instead of being merely a Swedish province, Norway remained an independent kingdom, though sharing a common monarch and foreign policy.
 Bernadotte reigned as Charles XIV John of Sweden and Charles III John of Norway from 5 February 1818 until his death on 8 March 1844.

 The House of Bernadotte reigned in both countries until the dissolution of the union between Norway and Sweden in 1905.
 Prince Carl of Denmark was then elected as King Haakon VII of Norway.
 Carl was a grandson of King Charles XV of Sweden and a great-great-grandson of Charles XIV.